The noise barrier and the large signal bias of the Lasso and other convex estimators: Introduction

 for some function $A(\cdot)$ such that the estimator

 enjoys to optimal risk bounds and oracle inequalities provided that $\lambda=(1+\eta)$ for some arbitrarily small constant $\eta>0$.
 On the other hand, the same optimization problem leads to disastrous results if $\lambda=(1-\eta)$, cf. the discussion next to equations (28)-(29) in \cite{birge2007minimal}.
 To our knowledge, prior literature has not yet characterized such sharp transition around a minimal penalty level for $\ell_1$-penalization in sparse linear regression.
-We will see in \Cref{sec:lasso-noise-barrier} that the minimal penalty level in $\ell_1$-penalization for $k$-sparse target vectors is given by \eqref{def-lambda-crit}.
+We will see in \Cref{sec:lasso-noise-barrier} that the minimal penalty level in $\ell_1$-penalization for $k$-sparse target vectors is slightly smaller than \eqref{new_L}; see \Cref{subsec_43_critical}.